-Advocate 2007 SC (PC) 1; 2007 SCCR 222 at paragraph 71 (Lord Rodger of Earlsferry) the section "forbids" the reference to undergoing or being made subject to any experience of a sexual nature.
+Advocate 2007 SC (PC) 1; 2007 SCCR 222 at paragraph 71 (Lord Rodger of Earlsferry) the section "forbids" the

-- 58 (2) In subsection (1) above-- "complainer" means the person against whom the offence referred to in that - subsection is alleged to have been committed; and the reference to engaging in sexual behaviour includes a
+- 69 (2) In subsection (1) above-- "complainer" means the person against whom the offence referred to in that - subsection is alleged to have been committed; and the reference to engaging in sexual behaviour includes a - reference to undergoing or being made subject to any experience of a sexual nature. - 70 DS, Lord Hope at para 46 and Lord Rodger at 75; MM v HM Advocate 2005 1 JC 102; 2004 SCCR 658 - 71 LJC Gill's obiter remarks in MM at para 27 - Lord Turnbull at para 132 but it is important to note the final sentence: "In totality those statements provide powerful support for the view that evidence of prior sexual relations between the parties will in general be treated as irrelevant and they contradict the suggestion that such evidence will often be relevant to the issue of consent." - 73 CH v HM Advocate 2021 J.C.
+45 at paras 3, 8, 79-80 and 125 - 74 R v A (No 2) [2002] 1 AC 45 - 75 In SJ, an attempt to elicit evidence of intercourse 10 days before the libel had been refused by the PH judge and was departed from by Senior Counsel for the appellant at the appeal hearing.

-- 59 DS, Lord Hope at para 46 and Lord Rodger at 75; MM v HM Advocate 2005 1 JC 102; 2004 SCCR 658 - 60 LJC Gill's obiter remarks in MM at para 27 - 61 Lord Turnbull at para 132 but it is important to note the final sentence: "In totality those statements provide powerful support for the view that evidence of prior sexual relations between the parties will in general be treated as irrelevant and they contradict the suggestion that such evidence will often be relevant to the issue of consent." - 62 CH v HM Advocate [2020] HCJAC 43 at paras 3, 8, 79-80 and 125 - 63 R v A (No 2) [2002] 1 AC 45 - 64 In SJ, an attempt to elicit evidence of intercourse 10 days before the libel had been refused by the PH judge and was departed from by Senior Counsel for the appellant at the appeal hearing. - 65 Judges can find this Opinion on the T:drive in the "Appeal Opinions Pre Trial" folder.
-For public readers of the Bench Book, a hyperlink to the opinion will be made available on this page in the next update of the Bench Book once the opinion has been published on the scotcourts website. - 66 Judges can find this Opinion on the T:drive in the "Appeal Opinions Pre Trial" folder.
-For public readers of the Bench Book, a hyperlink to the opinion will be made available on this page in the next update of the Bench Book once the opinion has been published on the scotcourts website. - 67 CJM at para 45; DS, supra, per Lord Hope at para 46 and Lord Rodger at 76 and 77 - 68 SJ v HM Advocate [2020] HCJAC 18 in which all of the judges agreed that the application to lead evidence that the complainer may have lied to a Forensic Medical Examiner about sexual intercourse with a male other than the accused should be refused as irrelevant.
+76 Judges can find this Opinion on the T:drive in the "Appeal Opinions - Pre Trial" folder.
+For public readers of the Bench Book, a hyperlink to the opinion will be made available on this page in the next update of the Bench Book once the opinion has been published on the scotcourts website.